 As a result:

-The Proposed District Plan is due to be notified later this year, and we'll be encouraging property owners with SNAs to make a submission.
+The Proposed District Plan has now been notified, and we encourage property owners with SNAs to make a submission.
 You can find out more about the District Plan Review here.

 We appreciate that many SNAs exist and continue to survive, thanks to the efforts of generations of landowners, who have valued and looked after them.
 We want to work collaboratively with landowners to make sure the important ecological values of these areas are maintained.

 We'll be phoning all landowners of existing and potential new SNAs and offering them a visit in person to discuss their SNAs.
 We can explain the reasons for why the site is proposed to be listed, the implications of the proposed listing, the ecological report (if available), map, ecosystem summary and the process for resolving any concerns.